itscodenation/curriculum-15-16/units/14-javascript2_2/sessions/4-project-addressbook/README.md

 * The key of the object must be your contact's name in string form.
 * The value of the object must be another object.
-	* This second object must contain three key-value pairs.
-The keys must be called: location, picture, and email.
-The values for each of these keys will be a string.
+	* This second object must contain three properties.
+The properties must be called: location, picture, and email.
+The values for each of these properties will be a string.

 Populate this object with 5 contacts.
 For the picture value, supply a link to the picture in the form of a string.
 Use image hosting services such as [imgur](http://imgur.com) if you need to.